 - (optional) fine sea salt

 - Place the rinsed buckwheat in a large glass bowl; fill with water, enough to cover buckwheat by 2 inches (5 cm).
 Loosely cover with a cloth napkin or towel.
-Soak for a least 2 hours or up to 24 hours.
+Soak in the refrigerator for a least 2 hours or up to 24 hours.

 - Drain buckwheat through a mesh strainer; set strainer over bowl and let continue to drain for a minute longer (the liquid will be gooey).
 DO NOT RINSE.

-- In a food processor or blender, place the drained buckwheat, 1 and 1/4 cups (310 mL) water, and optional salt (I recommend 1/2 teaspoon).
-Process until blended but still has some texture (see photo).
+- In a food processor or blender, place the drained buckwheat, 1 and 1/4 cups (310 mL) fresh water, and optional salt (I recommend 1/2 teaspoon).
+Process until blended but the batter still has some texture (see photo).

 - Pour buckwheat batter back into a large glass bowl and cover with a kitchen cloth.
-Let sit for at least 8 hours and up to 24 hours (it will rise slightly and a bit bubby).
+Either

 - Bake in the preheated oven for 35 to 40 minutes until browned (especially at edges) and completely firm/set at the center.

-- Cool completely in pan set on a wire rack.
+- Cool completely in pan set on a cooling rack.

 Storage: Store the cooled bread wrapped in a cloth at cool room temperature for 2 days, in an airtight container in the refrigerator for up to 2 weeks or the freezer for up to 6 months.